 How can I let the school know if I have concerns about my child's progress?

-- In the first instance, you should speak to your child's form tutor, Key Stage Achievement Leader, Year Leader, Subject Teacher or Director of Learning, or if your child has SEND, then you should speak to the SENDCo, Miss Bryan;
+- In the first instance, you should speak to your child's form tutor, Key Stage Achievement Leader, Student Support Lead, Subject Teacher or Director of Learning, or if your child has SEND, then you should speak to the SENDCo, Miss Bryan;

 - If your concerns persist, you should speak to the SEND Governor if your child has SEND, Mrs J Terry, or the Chair of Governors, Mr Amos.

 How will the school let me know if they have any concerns about my child's learning?